 ❓ Lee County Probate FAQ

-When is Summary Administration available in Fort Myers?
+When is Summary Administration available in Lee County FL?

 Summary Administration is an expedited track available if the decedent has been deceased for more than two years OR if the total value of the non-exempt assets (bank accounts, personal property, etc.) is less than $75,000.
 Because the primary home (homestead) is usually exempt, many high-value estates in areas like Cape Coral still qualify for this faster process.